cosmos/sdk-tutorials/academy/ibc-dev/ibcapp_steps.md

 	return ack
 }
 ```
-The *dispatch packet* switch statement is added by Ignite CLI, as it is stated in the docs we strictly speaking only need to decode the packet data (which we'll discuss in a next section) and return the acknowledgement after processing the packet.
-The structure provided by Ignite CLI is however useful to get us set up, but can be changed according to the preference of the developer.
+The *dispatch packet* switch statement is added by Ignite CLI.
+As it is stated in the docs, strictly speaking you only need to decode the packet data (which is discussed in a next section) and return the acknowledgement after processing the packet.
+However, the structure provided by Ignite CLI is useful to get set up, but can be changed according to the preference of the developer.

-As a reminder, the `Acknowledgement` interface:
+As a reminder, this is the `Acknowledgement` interface:

 ```go
 // Acknowledgement defines the interface used to return